lypso1/group-buy/README.md

   npm install --save-dev hardhat
 ```

-If you are a Windows user, you'll have to add one more dependency. so in the terminal, add the following command :
+If you are a Windows user, you'll have to add one more dependency.
+So in the terminal, add the following command :
 ```bash
   npm install --save-dev @nomicfoundation/hardhat-toolbox
 ```